kamikaze0923/ChemBo/README.md

 ### Getting data

-ChEMBL data can be found [here](https://github.com/kevinid/molecule_generator/releases/download/1.0/datasets.tar.gz).
+ChEMBL data as txt can be found [in kevinid's repo](https://github.com/kevinid/molecule_generator/releases/), [official downloads](https://chembl.gitbook.io/chembl-interface-documentation/downloads).
 ZINC database can be downloaded from [the official site](http://zinc.docking.org/browse/subsets/).
-Run the following to automatically download the datasets and put it into the right directory:
+Run the following to automatically download the datasets and put them into the right directory:

 ```bash
 bash download_data.sh